-Medical students routinely evaluate resident teaching, and the Neurology resident who achieves the best overall assessment from clerkship students during the year will receive the Robert H. Watson Resident Teacher of the Year Award at the annual end-of-year department party.
+Medical students routinely evaluate resident teaching, and the Neurology resident who achieves the best overall assessment from clerkship students during the year will receive the Robert H. Watson Resident Teacher of the Year Award.

 Teaching of residents and interns from other departments

 Teaching of Junior Neurology Residents

-Senior Neurology residents are formally paired with incoming neurology residents as mentors.
+Senior Neurology residents are formally paired with incoming neurology residents as mentors, and senior residents serve to provide constant oversight, teaching, and guidance of junior residents on all inpatient rotations, including night float.
+Senior residents are also responsible for team case presentations during Morning Report.
 In general, all residents are expected to take every opportunity to help their fellow residents learn.

 A dedicated educational track is available for those planning a career as a clinician-educator.